 Tijeras

 The Tijeras Pueblo, once a canyon community, was formed about A.D.1313.
 The village began with sand and clay walls to form the adobe and eventually housed up to 400 people.
-The drought in the region had formed movement, and relocations.
+The drought in the region led to population migration.
 As water became scarce along the Rio Grande valley, families moved upland where rainfall was still abundant.
-Corn grew among the pinon and juniper and
+The inhabitants cultivated maize beside the native pinon and juniper.
+The inhabitants were centrally connected with other villages by trading goods such as malachite and salt.
+Today the pueblo is a grass-covered mound where once stood a 200-room pueblo.

 Cedar Crest